vispacem/vispacem.github.io/_posts/2019-07-07-How_to_download_HTTP_Live_Streaming.md

 Now you may be asking yourself "how I get the **HLS url**?" .
 To do that I use an extension for *Chrome* (also available for *Firefox*) called [Video DownloadHelper](https://www.downloadhelper.net).

-There are a lot of watch online sites to see movies or TV series, but the one is attract my attention right now is [https://flixtor.to](https://flixtor.to/).
+There are a lot of watch online sites to see movies or TV series, but the one is attracting my attention right now is [https://flixtor.to](https://flixtor.to/).

 [https://flixtor.to](https://flixtor.to/) do not allow you to download videos if you are not member.
 So I thing it's worth it to do it in this way.